 NYBG Holiday Train Show

 You’ll definitely need to book this ahead of time.
 Both GLOW and the Holiday Train Show begin mid-November and continue through mid-January.
-That makes this a great choice for an NYC Christmas activity with kids no matter when you’re planning your trip.
+That makes this a great Christmas activity with kids no matter when you’re planning your trip.

 Bronx Zoo Holiday Lights